GenAI Client 1.3.3-SNAPSHOT API

 - Optionally apply service-loaded host tools through

-FunctionToolsLoader. - Supply system instructions, prompts, and optional file, URL, or logged-input data.
+FunctionToolsLoader, passing the provider and the application class for compatibility filtering. - Supply system instructions, prompts, and optional file, URL, or logged-input data.

 Usage notes